-This project will examine what visual propaganda, or propaganda art, is and how it has been used in political movements in modern Western history.
+This project will examine what visual propaganda is and how it has been used in political movements in modern Western history.
 It will examine how the propaganda was used and by whom, and whether it was effective at achieving its goals.
-The project will analyze the methods and motives of the creators of propaganda in addition to propaganda itself; it will analyze propaganda as a tool of political communication.
+It will analyze the methods and motives of the creators of propaganda in addition to propaganda itself; it will analyze propaganda as a tool of political communication.

 The research will involve surveying pieces of propaganda within a specific political framework